 In addition you can call us on 01422 261370 and arrange to come down for the Test & Go service which will provide a fuller screen including a check for blood borne viruses but will require us to take a blood sample in clinic.

 For young people we have a young persons walk-in provision on a Monday afternoon 3:00 - 5:00pm at broad street which can be accessed, and some youth provision in the area can also provide kits for people to use and post back to us.

 Males have the test carried out on a urine sample and females provide a self-taken vaginal swab test (similar to a small cotton bud).

 You can also get a chlamydia testing kit you can use at home.
 If you use a test kit, remember to follow the instructions carefully.
 If in doubt, please contact us on 01422 261370.

 All samples will be tested for Chlamydia and Gonorrhoea.

 How long does it take for the result to come back?

 Results are usually available within 7 days, after we receive the postal kit back in to clinic.

 If you test positive the sexual health service will contact you to arrange treatment.
 Please ensure that you include some way of getting in contact with you when you fill in the form with the kit.

-If the test is negative you will receive a text saying 'U R clear'.
+If the test is negative you will receive a text notifying you of this.